kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 | Optuna | https://optuna.org/ | `pip install optuna` |
 | Fuzzy-Wuzzy | https://pypi.org/project/py-stringmatching (https://pypi.org/project/fuzzywuzzy/) | `pip install fuzzywuzzy` |

 To run `pip` commands, open CMD (windows) using Window Key + R or by typing cmd on the search.
 In linux, You can use the linux terminal.
+You can also install multiple libraries at once (e.g. `pip install numpy==1.22.4 pandas==1.4.3 ...`

 # Instructions (How to Run)

 1. Download & Install python.
-During the installation, you should choose  **add to "Path"** It is recommended to download python 3.9.
+During the installation, you should choose  **add to "Path"**.
+It is recommended to download **python 3.9.** or higher version.
-2. After you download & install python, you can Download the above libraries using pip module (e.g. `pip install numpy`).
+2. After you download & install python, you can Download the above libraries using pip module (e.g. `pip install numpy==VERSION`).
+The version can be found in *requirements.txt* file.
 These modules can be installed via the cmd (in windows) or terminal (in linux). **IMPORTANT**: To download the correct versions, just add "==" after pip install to specify version, as described on requirements.txt file.
 For example, to install `tensorlfow 2.9.1`, you can use: `pip install tensorflow==2.9.1`.
 3. On windows, you can double click the main.py file.
 Alternatively (Both Windows & Linux), You can open the cmd on the project directory and run: `python main.py`.

 # Common Errors